 The relatively few complaints we have encountered don’t make much sense.

 Those who are complaining about the rudeness of the customer service and making accusations are completely contradicting thousands of reviews that are glorifying how kind and respectful the support was.
 The same goes for the unpopular opinion that transfers are often delayed – this seems to be related to a specific problem at a specific time for a specific client, rather than an across-the-board problem.

 Those complaining about excessive documentation appear to be unaware of the strict Anti-Money Laundering regulations that these sorts of companies must comply with.
-If additional documents were required, it is simply because the regulator (the FCA) demands that from the firm.
+If additional documents were required, it is simply because the local regulator for the required jurisdiction (such as the FCA) demands that from the firm.

-In some countries, like Russia or Columbia, it seems that Transferwise isn’t particularly competitive.
-These are currencies that are usually more expensive to transfer money to (“exotic”) but at 2.5% the offering is still sub-par.
+In some countries, like Brazil however, it seems that Transferwise isn’t particularly competitive to send money from.
+These are currencies that are usually more expensive to transfer money from (“exotic”) and at 2.5% the offering is pretty much in line with the market.

 Is it possible to beat Transferwise’s rates with popular currencies like Euro, USD, AUD?The fact that Transferwise is transparent and straightforward is generally very positive, but it is the company’s disadvantage when it comes to high volume transfers.
 Due to the fact that other companies like Currencies Direct have flexible pricing models, if the transfer is over GBP 25,000 (or equivalent in another currency), it is likely that they could offer cheaper rates than Transferwise.
 However. it’s always recommended to use Transferwise as a benchmark before you approach other recommended companies and negotiate your price.